Zeeshankhurasani/Project-one/README.md

 <pre><code>C:\Users\Zeeshan>java -version
 java version "1.8.0_91"
 Java(TM) SE Runtime Environment, Standard Edition (build 1.8.0_91-b15)</code></pre>
-<b>1.8.0.91</b> version of java is used to run this project.
+_1.8.0.91_ version of java is used to run this project.

 <pre><code>Eclipse Mars 4.5 version
 Available at: https://eclipse.org/mars/ </code></pre>
 - [x] Eclipse

 Eclipse is a Java based open source platform that allows a software developer to create a customized development environment (IDE) from plug-in components built by Eclipse members.
-Eclipse Mars 4.5 version were used and it supports Java version 8.
+Eclipse Mars 4.5 version were used and now it supports Java version 8.
 Can be download [Here](https://eclipse.org/mars/) .

 ```javascript
 public class LinkedList {